k-schmidt/Insight_Project/README.md

 ## Data
 The data for this project was completely fabricated since the Instagram API is rate limited.
 Therefore, I took inspiration from their schema design in order to create my own API contract.
-The pipiline is centered around six events:
+The pipeline is centered around six events:

 ### User Creation